Basqe/React-Neighborhood-Map/README.md

 # install dependencies
 npm install

+# run it!
+npm start

 # build for production with minification
 npm run build

-# run it!
+# run in production
-npm start
+npm run serve
+And then visit localhost:5000
 ```

 ## Special thanks